loganlaski/tailwind-template/README.md

 ## tailwind-template
-A website template for a local dental company built with the Tailwind CSS Framework 🦷
+A website template for a local dental company built with Tailwind CSS 🦷

 Demo: https://loganlaski.github.io/tailwind-template/